ochubey/device-dealer/README.md

 ```sh
 ./gradlew clean build
 ```
 Then navigate to /build/libs/ folder and copy dd-\<version>.jar file.
-Jar file can be exeucted on workstation with JRE using basic command:
+Jar file can be executed on workstation with JRE using basic command:
 ```bash
 java -jar dd-<version>.jar
 ```